 National PAL exists to prevent juvenile crime and violence by providing civic, athletic, recreational and educational enrichment, mentoring and tutoring to the 400 PAL chapters around the country.

-For additional information on Mentoring including publications, funding, and other related resources access the Mentoring Special Feature from the National Criminal Justice References Service.
-To learn more about being a mentor access "Building Relationships: A Guide for New Mentors."
+For additional information on mentoring, including publications, funding, and other related resources, access the Mentoring Special Feature from the National Criminal Justice Reference Service.
+To learn more about being a mentor, access "Building Relationships: A Guide for New Mentors."